 I have said it before, to an angry response.
 I cringe even as I type.
 But the truth is: I do not know one single licensed and experienced therapist who is on an insurance panel.
 Not a single one.
 That is a dirty secret.
 I’m not supposed to say that.
 Therapists don’t like that, because it is a sad commentary on the availability of quality mental healthcare.
 Consumers don’t like that because it is obviously unfair.
 But it is accurate in my area.
 And so you need to know, that choosing to utilize an insurance-approved therapist means your options will be severely limited.

 1. Decide that you, your marriage or your family are the most important investment you could invest in.
 Make the choice to take control of the therapy you want or need and pick a therapist that works for you, you and your spouse and your family.

 2. Find a therapist that accepts a fee based on a “sliding scale”.
 I offer this.
 It basically starts at $75 (based on a total household income of $25k) and is adjusted up from that point.
 This is a 50% discount on my normal fee.

 3. Find a non-profit with a lower fee.
 Many non-profits will offer a lower fee, but remember you pay for what you get.
 Many of these locations use interns or therapists who are fairly new to the trade.

-5. Pay up front for Therapy and then try to submit it to Insurance.
+5. Pay up front for Therapy and then submit it to Insurance.
 This will keep the Insurace company from dictating your service.